Madic-/Scripts/Linux/sendtomatrix/README.md

 You can either provide an access token or username / password.
 If no access token is provided, this script will get one for you from the server.

-But keep in mind that every time this script runs without an access token a new access token is created and fills up your device list!
+But keep in mind, that every time this script runs without an access token, a new access token is created and fills up your device list.
 With to many devices in your device list, there is a potential getting blacklisted.

-So the recommended way is to provide an access token.
+The recommended way is to provide an access token.

 ### Getting an access token from the server